 Buying and running your own pub can be extremely rewarding, enjoyable and profitable.
 However, finding the right pub for you is essential if you stand any chance of running a successful establishment.

-From finding the perfect location through to ensuring that it has the character, facilities and amenities that you are looking for, there are lots of different factors to bear in mind when searching for the perfect pub!
+From finding the perfect location to ensuring that it has the character, facilities and amenities that you are looking for, there are lots of different factors to bear in mind when searching for the perfect pub!

 And this starts with having a clear vision of what you are looking for.
 We’ve created a helpful guide outlining the things you will need to consider when it comes to locating the ideal pub!